 Over 30% of new businesses fail because they run out of cash.
 So, when a business is just getting started, you want to make sure that all its finances are going as far as possible in terms of growth and success for your company’s prospects.
 That means having an accounting system tailored towards growing companies and using financial tools like budgeting apps that allow managers on the ground floor more freedom when managing day-to-day operations without IT interference or risk from lack thereof.

 In order words: If there’s no one looking over them – who will?
 Accounting software is great, but it’s even better when you can get the expert help of a certified accountant or bookkeeping service.
-For example, many small businesses struggle with basic tasks like creating financial statements and organising their cash flow; an accounting professional will be able to help in these matters and reconcile bank accounts for accuracy.
+For example, many small businesses struggle with basic tasks like creating financial statements and organising their cash flow; Startups accounting professionals will be able to help in these matters and reconcile bank accounts for accuracy.

 The annual cost of running a business is daunting, but it’s made even more complicated by the taxes we all must pay.
 A qualified accountant can help you navigate through this and other complex topics like financial statements or estate planning for your company to make sure everything falls into place with minimal fuss on behalf of both parties involved- which ultimately saves money.